MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 110.0.1587.41)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

-This update contains the following Microsoft Edge-specific update:
+This update contains the following Microsoft Edge-specific updates:

 - [CVE-2023-21794](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-21794)
 - [CVE-2023-23374](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-23374)